utopia-foss/utopia/doc/models/SEIRD.rst

 - ``recovered``: the agent on the cell is recovered, thus, it is immune to the disease.
 However, it can lose its immunity after a while and get susceptible again.
 - ``deceased``: the agent on the cell is deceased.
 The cell will be empty in the next time step again.
 - ``source``: the cells are infection sources, thus, they can transition neighboring agents from the susceptible to the exposed state.
+- ``inert``: Inert cells are cells that do not partake in the model dynamics and consequently do not change their state.
-- ``stones``: the cells are stones, thus, they lie around doing nothing but blocking space on the grid.
-Stones can be used to model spatial heterogeneities for example through clusters or spatial compartmentalization.
+             They can be used to model spatial heterogeneities for example through clusters or spatial compartmentalization, much like stones in the ForestFire model.

 Implementation